 - electronic media (CDs, work mobiles etc.) continued to be securely shredded and components recycled where possible

-- as noted previously, secure paper recycling was available at all sites, and non-secure paper recycling was available at 15 sites, and
+- as noted previously, secure paper recycling was available at all sites, and

 - Earth Hour